benjimaclellan/queso/README.md

 </div>

 <p align="center" style="font-size:20px">
-    The design and optimization of quantum sensing protocols using variational approaches.
+    The design and optimization of quantum sensing protocols using variational methods.
 </p>